sods/gpss/README.md

 - Which version of python are we using?
 - How do we distribute modules (i.e. sods, GPy) people might need.
 - We're assuming most computers are going to be laptops (and thus connect via wifi)
+- If we're using our own hotspot, will people not be connected to the internet at all?
+(I'm thinking last year people probably downloaded the sods data over the 'net when they first do the import).